limalib/docs/docs/source/faq.rst

 user or body), which would stop the mud from booting, or stop you from logging in.
 Check the driver log should this happen in the log folder.

 I've broken the mud, and it won't boot.
-WHat do I do?
+What do I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Restore the mud from the last backup.
-Use `git restore` on the file or `git diff` to see what you changed.
+Use ``git restore`` on the file or ``git diff`` to see what you changed.
 Otherwise, restore the broken file from its last backup if you do not use git.

 How can I learn LPC?